 Impaired driving is a serious problem in Minnesota.
-In 2009, 141 people died, more than 2,600 were injured, and costs amounted to more than \$255 million due to crashes identified as alcohol-related.
+On average, alcohol-related crashes accounted for 170 deaths and 400 injuries during each of the last five years (DPS, 2011a).
+In 2010, 131 people died, nearly 2,500 were injured, and costs amounted to more than \$238.9 million due to crashes identified as alcohol-related (DPS, 2011b).
 Ignition interlock programs (II) are an increasingly important tool being used nationally to reduce impaired driving.
-II is a breath-testing system installed on a motor vehicle that prevents the vehicle from operating when a certain level of blood alcohol is detected.
+II is a breath-testing system installed on a motor vehicle that prevents the vehicle from operating when a set level of blood alcohol is detected.
 In 2009, the legislature authorized a two-year statewide II pilot program, effective July 1, 2009 through June 30, 2011.
-This document reports on the first year results of the pilot.
+This document is the final report of the pilot program.

 The primary motivation for participating in an II program is that a person's driving privileges are restored sooner after a Driving While Impaired (DWI) incident (implied consent or DWI conviction) than they would be if s/he did not participate in the program.
-The II system monitors the vehicle's operations and records drinking violations for reporting to the Department of Public Safety's Driver and Vehicle Services division (DPS-DVS).
-The pilot is administered by the DPS-DVS, in collaboration with the Office of Traffic Safety (OTS), based on statute and guidelines developed with stakeholders.
-Individuals are eligible for the program if their licenses were revoked or cancelled and they meet other program requirements which vary depending on the level of violation i.e. first, second or third time offense, or license cancellation.
+The II system monitors the vehicle's operations and records drinking violations that are later reported to the Department of Public Safety's Driver and Vehicle Services division (DPS-DVS).
+The pilot was administered by the DPS-DVS, in collaboration with the Office of Traffic Safety (OTS), based on statute and guidelines developed with stakeholders.
+Individuals were eligible for the pilot program if their licenses were revoked or cancelled and they met other program requirements, which varied depending on the level of violation (i.e. first, second or third time offense, or license cancellation).

-First year program results include:
+Results of the two year pilot program include:

-- DVS enrolled 1,129 individuals in the program, with at least one enrollee in 76 of Minnesota's 87 counties.
-More than 85 percent of enrollees were male, with an average participant age of 43.
-Participants had one to 14 DWI incidents on their record upon enrolling in the II program. - As of June 30, 2010, 97 percent of the program's original enrollees continued to participate in the program.
-Approximately two percent (17 individuals) had successfully completed the program.
-Fourteen individuals had been terminated from the program either voluntarily or involuntarily because of violations or other reasons. - Two out of the 1,129 participants reoffended by circumventing the device and subsequently were arrested for driving while impaired. - Challenges with implementing the program include managing the growing number of interested potential participants and assuring that participants clearly understand the consequences for violating the program.
+- DVS enrolled 2,490 individuals in the program, with at least one enrollee in 80 of Minnesota's 87 counties.
+Eighty-four percent of enrollees were male, with an average participant age of 43.
+Participants had one to 14 DWI incidents on their record upon program enrollment.
+Sixty percent drove on a restricted license while enrolled, while 40 percent drove on a limited license.2 - As of June 30, 2011, 79 percent (1,962 individuals) of the program's original enrollees continued to participate in the program.
+Eleven percent (269 individuals) successfully completed the program with no new offenses.
+Three people completed the program and later reoffended.
+Ten percent of enrollees were terminated from the program either voluntarily or involuntarily because of violations or other reasons. - Results of a survey conducted on program participants indicated that 84% of respondents believe that ignition interlock improved their quality of life. - Challenges with implementing the program included managing the growing number of interested potential participants, making sure adequate staff was provided for monitoring those in the program and assuring that participants clearly understood the consequences for program violations.